 - Adjustments to the legal framework: Stricter requirements and standards for product efficiency and CO3 emissions as well as new or more stringent energy taxation and legislation make it necessary to continuously improve operational processes (such as monitoring of energy consumption) or develop new products (such as more efficient network and terminal devices).
 Swisscom supports its customers in this process by working with its suppliers to develop more energy-efficient devices or devices for which a standby profile can be configured on request.
 See section 4 of this report for more information.
-However, adjustments to the legal framework may also pose a risk to Swisscom, in particular the impact of the increase in the CO3 levy, which currently amounts to CHF 96 per tonne of CO3, i.e. additional costs of CHF 0.25 per litre of heating oil or CHF 0.25 per kg of gas, but which could rise to CHF 120 per tonne of CO, if Switzerland fails to meet its targets set out in the Paris Agreement. - Acutely or chronically changed physical parameters: Swisscom's operations are particularly affected by increasingly intensive precipitation, changes in average temperatures and temperature extremes.
+However, adjustments to the legal framework can also represent a risk for Swisscom, as can the absence of such a framework.
+This type of situation arose in June 2021 after the referendum against the revision of the CO, Act was approved.
+As certain provisions of the CO, Act have not been replaced by new provisions, they are no longer in force.
+As a result, Swiss CO, legislation is in a transitional phase in which the period of validity of certain legal requirements is extended by a maximum of two years. - Acutely or chronically changed physical parameters: Swisscom's operations are particularly affected by increasingly intensive precipitation, changes in average temperatures and temperature extremes.
 The consequences of this can be seen in more and more extreme and frequent events, right up to the warming of the permafrost.
 The Swiss Federal Office of Meteorology and Climatology (MeteoSwiss) measures the corresponding physical parameters and publishes them on its website.
 Berne, for example, will see a decrease in heating degree days (HDDs) by 143 HDDs per decade or an increase in the number of days with heavy precipitation (i.e. days with precipitation above 20 cm).
-The resulting developments could impact the operability of Swisscom's telecoms infrastructure, particularly in view of the potential risk to base stations, transmitter stations and local exchanges. - Other economic or reputation-related factors: Stakeholder groups are adapting their behaviour and expectations to the new climate situation.
+The resulting developments could impact the operability of Swisscom's telecoms infrastructure, particularly in view of the potential risk to base stations, transmitter stations and local exchanges.

+Other economic or reputation-related factors: Stakeholder groups are adapting their behaviour and expectations to the new climate situation.
 In this context, the proactive positioning of Swisscom can create trust and enhance its reputation.

-In the year under review, Swisscom endeavoured to better characterise the physical risk caused by rising average and extreme temperatures.
+In the year under review, Swisscom endeavoured to more accurately depict the physical risk caused by rising average and extreme temperatures.
 This risk may raise operating costs due to increased cooling requirements or even lead to an interruption in operations if the temperature rises above the specified temperature range of the electronic devices and systems used.